FEE CHANGES FOR PREMIUM PROCESSING ON 02/26/2024

 The rule allows the following grace periods:

-• Granted after the end of an authorized validity period, which provides time to depart the United States or take action to extend, change, or otherwise maintain lawful status (granted either by U.S. Customs and Border Protection or by US Citizenship and Immigration Services on the I-94 record).
+- The 10-day end grace period is granted after the end of an authorized validity period, which provides time to depart the United States or take action to extend, change, or otherwise maintain lawful status (granted either by U.S. Customs and Border Protection or by U.S. Citizenship and Immigration Services on the I-94 record).

-• In an instance of early termination (prior to the H-1B authorization end-date), the rule allows for a grace period of up to 60 consecutive days of the remaining period of H-1B sponsorship to pursue new employment and sponsorship.
+- In an instance of early termination, either voluntary or involuntary (prior to the H-1B authorization end-date), the rule allows for a grace period of up to 60 consecutive days of the remaining period of H-1B sponsorship to pursue new employment and sponsorship.
 If there are less than 60 days remaining on the H-1B authorization at the time of termination, the H-1B employee is granted only a grace period equal to the remaining days allowed on the H-1B authorization.

 Obtaining or Renewing Visa Stamp